oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Minter Admin Combinator

-If a contract has mint/burn functionality, you haver to select [minter admin](#minter-admin) implementation as well.
+If a contract has mint/burn functionality, you have to select [minter admin](#minter-admin) implementation as well.

 * `withNoMinterAdmin()` no minter admin.
 Anyone can mint/burn tokens.